-The delightful city of Abu Dhabi is flocked by tourists all year round, the ideal time to visit the capital city of UAE is between April and May or from September to February.
+The delightful city of Abu Dhabi is flocked by tourists all year round, but the ideal time to visit the capital city of the UAE is between April and May or from September to February.

-If you’re arriving in Abu Dhabi from nearby Dubai or Sharjah, just hire a taxi to get to Abu Dhabi.
-If you start early you can have your entire one day in Abu Dhabi.
-Taxis are reasonable in the UAE, and you can stop at interesting spots for photographs as well.
-You can opt for a bus to get to Abu Dhabi from Dubai as well.
+If you’re arriving in Abu Dhabi from nearby Dubai or Sharjah, just hire a taxi.
+If you start early, you can spend your entire one day in Abu Dhabi.
+Taxis are reasonable in the UAE, and you can stop at interesting spots for photographs, as well.
+You can opt for a bus to get to Abu Dhabi from Dubai, too.

 Culture in Abu Dhabi

 Abu Dhabi’s culture is a combination of international influences and Arabia’s Islamic traditions.
 Islam governs the way people live here, including what they wear, eat, and drink.
-There’s great tolerance of other cultures and visitors are always hospitably received.
+There’s a great tolerance of other cultures, and visitors are always hospitably received.
 Here are a few cultural guidelines to follow while you’re in Abu Dhabi:

 – Avoid bare shoulders, bare backs and short skirts.

 – Alcohol is allowed, but only in private nightclubs and bars.

 – Drinking and driving is a punishable offence, even if you’ve had only a tiny sip.

 – Public displays of affection are not allowed.